A New Data Integration Framework for Covid-19 Social Media Information: Result Analysis and Discussion

 \subsection{Out-of-sample prediction results}

-In this Section we constructed out-of-sample predictions using the proposed vine methodology, which integrates official and social media Covid-19 variables.
+In this Section we constructed out-of-sample predictions using the proposed vine methodology (model (i)), which integrates official and social media Covid-19 variables.
 We then compared the predictions obtained with our methodology with those yielded using two traditional approaches.
-The former is based on vines built exclusively using Gaussian pair copulas, which are the most common in applications, but are restricted to dependence symmetry and absence of tail dependence.
-The latter approach assumes independence among the ten time series under consideration and therefore calculates predictions ignoring any association between official and online information.
+The former is based on vines built exclusively using Gaussian pair copulas (model (ii)), which are the most common in applications, but are restricted to dependence symmetry and absence of tail dependence.
+The latter approach assumes independence among the ten time series under consideration (model (iii)) and therefore calculates predictions ignoring any association between official (a) and online information (b).
+Since the vine approach allows all the variables to hold the same role, we calculated predictions for each variable in turn based on the remaining variables.

-Out-of-sample predictions based on the proposed model were constructed as illustrated in Section \ref{sec:out-of-sample}, considering the vine copula estimated as explained in Section \ref{sec:vine} until the \nth{1} April 2021 and using it to predict the period between the \nth{2} April 2021 and the \nth{9} May 2021.
+Out-of-sample predictions based on the proposed model were constructed considering the vine copula estimated until the \nth{1} April 2021 and using it to predict the period between the \nth{2} April 2021 and the \nth{9} May 2021.

 Tables \ref{tab:mse} and \ref{tab:mis} list the MSE and MIS values calculated for each variable.
-The second columns show the vine copula results, the third columns show the results assuming all Gaussian pair-copulas and the fourth columns show the results assuming independence among variables.
+The second columns show the vine copula (model (i)) results, the third columns show the results assuming all Gaussian pair-copulas (model (ii)) and the fourth columns show the results assuming independence among variables (model (iii)).
 The MSEs and MISs of the best performing approaches for each variable are highlighted in boldface.
-Tables \ref{tab:mse} and \ref{tab:mis}, show a similar model performance across the ten variables.
-According to both the MSE and MIS indicators, the vine copula approach outperforms the other two approaches for predicting the variables \texttt{Deaths}, \texttt{Hospital} and \texttt{VirusTest}.
-The Gaussian vine approach also performs well with several variables, while the independent vine approach seems to exceed the other two approaches only with the variables \texttt{Admissions} and \texttt{Afinn}.
+Tables \ref{tab:mse} and \ref{tab:mis} show a similar model performance across the ten variables.
+According to both the MSE and MIS indicators, the vine copula approach (i) outperforms the other two approaches (ii) and (iii) for predicting the official (a) variables \texttt{Deaths}, \texttt{Hospital} and \texttt{VirusTest}.
+The Gaussian vine approach (ii) also performs well with several variables, while the independent approach (iii) seems to exceed the other two approaches only with the variables \texttt{Admissions} and \texttt{Afinn}.